carolinefrasca/llamaindex-chat-with-streamlit-docs/README.md

 ## Try out the app

-Once the app is loaded, go ahead and enter your OpenAI API key and type a question in the text box and wait for a generated response.
+Once the app is loaded, enter your question about the Streamlit library and wait for a response.